What is Books+?

 How long will the Books+ program be available?

 We will offer Books+ while state and federal funding are available.
-Currently, it is only available during Fall 2021 and Spring 2022.
+Currently, it is only available during the Summer 2023, Fall 2023 and Spring 2024 semesters

 What if I add or drop a course?